by Aramock Nanuck

 Branding is not actually abusive if agreed to by both parties.
 It can constitute abuse, however, if not done correctly and disfigure the subject.

-Most people are unable to withstand the brand, They either need to be held stiffly or restrained adequately.
+Most people cannot withstand the brand; they either need to be held stiffly or restrained adequately.
 The subject should NOT be able to move, twist or jump.
 If they do, there is a significant risk of ruining the brand, disfiguring or causing serious injury to the subject.
 A competent approach is to restrain the individual at the hips, right at the start of both legs, the middle back, and just below the shoulders, as well as above the knees.
 The restraints should be tight.
 This will hold the individual securely while the branding takes place.

 The Branding Iron

 Many companies sell branding supplies for cattle and livestock.
 Their standard irons frequently are too large, in my opinion.
 Many of these firms make custom irons for a slightly higher fee, so getting one made smaller should be no problem.
 Prepare the unit per the instructions that come with the branding iron.